 All the above is true.
-Under the Affordable Care Act new policies must cover the cost of preventive care for infants, children and adolescents, including immunizations, annual exams, developmental assessments, hearing and vision screenings, and more.
+Under the Affordable Care Act (ACA), policies must cover the cost of in-network preventive care for infants, children and adolescents, including immunizations, annual exams, developmental assessments, hearing and vision screenings, and more.
 Insurers must also cover the cost of vaccinations and screenings for men and women, including cholesterol, blood pressure, and sexually transmitted diseases.
-Women receive eight additional preventive services, such as well-woman check-ups and screenings for cancer, such as mammograms and Pap smears with no cost-sharing.
+Women receive eight additional preventive services, such as woman's health check-ups and screenings for cancer, such as mammograms and Pap smears with no cost-sharing.

 With insurance you needn’t worry about paying any doctor’s fees when it’s time to get the kids their annual school physicals or vaccinations.